pirpyn/jira-quick-info/README.md

 # Changelog

-## [0.0.3] 2024-08-07
+## [0.0.4] 2024-08-12
-- Download thumbnail to render them in the tooltip
+- Change extension kind to "ui" to download images next to the tooltip renderer
+- Reload PAT on change of the corresponding option
-- Added a command to erase the thumbnails from the disk
+- Added a new "Output" log tag, to print list of downloaded images and their location on disk
+- Fix default issue name from the Workspace folder basename